 2. Women aged 18-25 in Cambridge

-We will shortly be opening for applications for our Future Trustees training programme for 20 women committed to becoming a trustee, which will take place in Autumn 2020.
+We will shortly be opening for applications for our Future Trustees training programme for 20 women committed to becoming a trustee, which will take place later in 2021.
 For people identifying as women, aged 18-25, who are living, studying or working in Cambridge.
-Kindly supported by the WF Southall Trust.
+Kindly supported by The Southall Trust.

-We will be delivering an information webinar in September 2020.
-We will then open applications for our Future Trustees training programme for 20 women committed to becoming a trustee in the short term.
+We will shortly be opening for applications for our Future Trustees training programme for 20 women committed to becoming a trustee in the short term, which will take place later in 2021.
 For people identifying as women, aged 18-25, living, studying or working in Bedfordshire.
-Kindly supported by the Wixamtree Trust.
+Kindly supported by The Wixamtree Trust.